juneryo/fastdfs-nginx/README.md

 Build
 -------------
 ``````
-## you can use your image name to replace name 'fastdfs-nginx-server'
+## you can use your image name to replace name 'fastdfs-nginx'
-docker build -t fastdfs-nginx-server .
+docker build -t fastdfs-nginx .
 ``````

 Network